apicalshark/quantum-launcher/docs/PLUGINS.md

 ## Logging

 ### `qlLogInfo(...)`

 Logs something as an `[info]` message.

 ### `qlLogError(...)`

 Logs something as an `[error]` message.

 ### `qlLogPt(...)` or `print(...)`

-Logs something as a bullet point message, ie. less important than an info or error message.
+Logs something as a bullet point message, i.e. less important than an info or error message.

 ## Java

 ### `qlJavaExec(name: String, version: i32, progress: Option<LuaGenericProgress>, [args], current_dir: Option<String>)`

 Executes any specified Java binary with the specified Java version.
 For example: